 Students will expand their fundamental understanding of typography by exploring research, establishing emotional connections with audiences, grid systems, hierarchy, color, and professional design practices.
 Through a series of exercises and projects, students will explore the advanced language of typography by examining, analyzing, and experimenting with the letterform, word, sentence, paragraph, column, and pages.
 Two classroom, four lab hours per week.

 VIS 1250 - Print Production

-This course will provide the fundamentals of the various printing processes.
+This course will provide the fundamentals of the various printing and design processes.
 It will include digital prepress techniques used to prepare layouts for the different processes used in the industry.

 VIS 1310 - History & Theory of Web Design

 This course introduces students to the planning and development of interactive media, with a special emphasis on web design.

 The course will explore fundamental concepts in human-computer interaction (HCI) theory and usability and learn about various cutting-edge technologies to measure digital media environment design effectiveness.
 The coursework will allow students to learn to pay specific attention to user expectations and how they drive user behavior.
 The course's primary outcome is the design and management of usability study, then reporting that study's results.